The Who, What, Where, When and Sometimes, Why.

 Breast reconstruction

-If you choose to have risk-reducing mastectomy, you may wish to have breast reconstruction.
+If you choose to have a risk-reducing mastectomy, you may wish to have breast reconstruction.
 This may be done at the same time as the mastectomy or at a later time.

 Talk with a plastic surgeon about your reconstruction options.